bonifield/autoreconParser/splunkconfigs/README.md

 sudo /opt/splunk/bin/splunk start
 - Log into the Splunk GUI, and configure the server to use HTTPS Settings --> Server Settings --> General Settings --> Enable SSL (HTTPS) in Splunk Web? --> YES
-- Make the new indexes viewable on the homepage Data Summary and for any user account deemed necessary Settings --> Access Controls --> Roles --> [role] --> Indexes tab --> select the checkboxes in both Included and Default for desired index
 ```

 ### After install, place savedsearches.conf where Splunk can find it, then restart Splunk